trash89/brownie_with_hardhat/README.md

 ## Connecting brownie to the hardhat network

-Initialize a brownie project in a separate folder
+Initialize a brownie project in a separate folder:

 ```bash
 mkdir brownie_test